camille-marcojos/website/CONTRIBUTING.md

 ### What does this error mean?

 - Hover over the error
-- Click on eslint("link") to see descriptions that can help you debug
+- Click on the error link to view docs that can help you debug

 <br>